 - Preheat the oven to 400F / 200C / 180C fan.

 - Place the cauliflower florets on a baking tray with the onion wedges, celery and garlic.
-Toss in 4 tbsp butter and season.
+Toss in 4 tablespoon butter and season.

 - Roast for 30 minutes until soft, turning once during cooking.